Rishthegreat/Notes/School/Roaring 20s.md

 - We see a birth of modern advertisement
 	- On the radio and in print ads
 	- Many of the household tools were directed at women because their role was still mostly restricted at home

-#### Prohibition
-- Prohibition is sometimes called the noble experiment
-	- The women had good intentions, even though it was eventually a failture
-- Volstead Act
-	- Law enacted in 1919 (and taking effect in 1920)
-	- Provide enforcement for the Eighteenth Amendment, prohibiting the manufacture and sale of alcoholic beverages.
-	- The act was vetoed by Pres.
-Woodrow Wilson, but it became law after Congress voted to override the veto.
-In addition, individual states passed further enabling and enforcing legislation.
-All the states enacted laws to help carry the Volstead Act into effect, although Nevada’s was later held unconstitutional.
-Such state laws were repealed in five cases (New York in 1923; Wisconsin, Montana, and Nevada in 1929; and Illinois in 1931).
-- The prohibition was supposed to be enforced by local police officers
-	- The local police made a lot of money to not enforcing the law because thier pay was really low
-	- This also led to organized crime
-		- Gangs
-		- Some of them also became popular because they were seen as anti-heroes such as Al Capone
-- After the Great Depression struck, there was a lot of support for repealing Prohibition
-	- In order for the government to earn money, they could then tax alcohol by making it legal